david-paperseven/MutableString/README.md

 ## Why would I want to do that?

-In performance constrained environments such as video games garbage collection is expensive so it can be desirable to modify a string rather than creating a new one.

-## Why is it necessary?

 In C# strings are immutable so its not possible to change a string without creating a new string and that allocates memory that will eventually be garbage collected.

+In performance constrained environments such as video games, garbage collection is expensive so it can be desirable to modify a string rather than creating a new one.

 ## Usage